iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/PAFF/[#006] [Repost] Popular singer PAFF harassed by hardcore fan at event. Agency criticizes such behavior.md

 Definitely not a PUFFER, we know our place!

 **IronFan**<br>
 I feel like we need to single him out.
-The admins are probably going to give him a non-prosecution or something and let him off scot-free.
+The admins are probably going to give him a non\-prosecution or something and let him off scot\-free.
 What if he does it again?

 **PAFF-Official**<br>
 We would like fellow little Puffs to calm down.
 We don't do anything illegal!